release-drafter/release-drafter/README.md

 The command does the following:

-* Ensures you’re on master and don't have local, un-commited changes
+* Ensures you’re on master and don’t have local, un-commited changes
 * Bumps the version number in [package.json](package.json) based on major, minor or patch
 * Runs the `postversion` npm script in [package.json](package.json), which:
   * Pushes the tag to GitHub